 Ankit’s extraordinary success was catalyzed by his close interactions with the key people who drive Flipkart.
 Sachin, he says, stands for audacity.
 “Working with him, I have realized that there are no limits to ambition and dreams.
 If you keep raising your game and working hard, you’ll keep getting there.”

-With Mukesh Bansal, Head of Commerce Platform – Flipkart, he says, the emphasis has been on quality and depth.
+With Mukesh Bansal, former Head of Commerce Platform – Flipkart, he says, the emphasis has been on quality and depth.
 “From him I learned that doing something with good quality is so much more important than merely doing it.”

 “Binny’s is a strong analytical mind,” says Ankit Nagori.
 “You cannot get anything past him that you cannot substantiate.
 Attention to detail is something he does not compromise upon.”